Skip to main content Accessibility Feedback

 Kelp includes a default light mode and optional dark mode.

-In the /css/theme/colors.css file, CSS variables are assigned to :where(:root) and .kelp-theme-light.
-This makes them the default value, but also means they can explicitly override the dark theme where needed.
+CSS variables are assigned to the :root element and the .light class.
+This makes them the default value, and also allows you to override the dark theme when desired

 /* Light Theme (default) */